vuejs/vuex/docs/en/getting-started.md

 # Getting Started

 At the center of every Vuex application is the **store**.
 A "store" is basically a container that holds your application **state**.
-There are two things that makes a Vuex store different from a plain global object:
+There are two things that make a Vuex store different from a plain global object:

 1. Vuex stores are reactive.
 When Vue components retrieve state from it, they will reactively and efficiently update if the store's state changes.